uvsmtid/common-salt-states/docs/todo/plugable_projects.md

 Bootstrap is only required to setup Salt and the framework (with multiple projects).
 There is no impact of multiple projects on bootstrap.

+TODO: For bootstrap, there are some pillars which are templates, some are not.
+And there are many of them, not one anymore.
+So, there should be a definition which pillar data whould be written into which file.
+Otherwise how these pillars will get loaded if they are all merged in one file and other files do not exist (not found)?

+TODO: Maybe pillar rewrite shouldn't be the case during bootstrap?
+Maybe it can all be managed through boostrap mode Salt config?

 ## How will orchestrate work? ##

 Orchestrate will work because states will be available.